 Automatic beer bottling systems for microbreweries

 Simple and easy to use, these beer bottling plants are compact in size, and perform the rinsing cycle, the filling and the capping of the beer.
-Beer bottling machines for microbreweries can process up to 3.500 bottles per hour – you can choose among the 1.400 BPH version, the 3.000 BPH version and the 3.500 BPH model, on the base of what you actually need.
+Beer bottling machines for microbreweries can process up to 4,000 bottles per hour, on the base of what you actually need.

 Automatic beer bottling system for small and medium breweries

-This unit is designed to fill from 700 bottles/hour to 4000 bottles/hour, depending on your needs.
+This unit is designed to fill from to 6,000 bottles/hour, depending on your needs.
 It also carries out automatically the rinsing cycle and the capping of filled bottles.
 It is ideal for all the small breweries that want to take their quality and professionalism to the next step.